 One of the parties, usually the importer, will contact a bank to serve as an intermediary and to guarantee to the seller that the goods will be paid for according to the agreement.
 All parties involved need to agree to the terms and sign the contract.
 This lowers the risk of doing business significantly, as Letters of Credit are legally binding documents that are acknowledged by 175 countries worldwide.

-Check the Documents Carefully
+Check the documents carefully

-Although the guidelines and the form of any Letter of Credit are largely the same, the content is not.
+Although the guidelines and the form of any LC are largely the same, the content is not.
 It is crucial that both the buyer and the seller inspect the documents carefully and check for errors and mistakes that may end up in delays, further costs, or deferred payment.
 Even a minor oversight can be quite costly in this regard, and it is advisable to use several sets of eyes to check the documents.